Ibaslogic/Ibaslogic/src/posts/2020-02-02-gatsby-tutorial-from-scratch-for-beginners/gatsby-tutorial-from-scratch-for-beginners.md

   - graphql
 ---

-If you navigate around this website, you will notice that it works like a single page application.
+If you navigate around this website, you will notice that the requested pages open almost immediately without page reload.

-The requested pages open almost immediately without page reload.
 This is happening because the files are generated ahead of time, eliminating the use of web servers.

 This is a new way of building websites that delivers better performance.

 In this article, you will learn how to build this type of site from scratch with Gatsby and deploy on the web for free.

 Before you proceed, you’ll need to have a knowledge of React.
-So go ahead and cover this [React tutorial](/blog/react-tutorial-for-beginners/ "Ibaslogic React tutorial") and come back.
+So go ahead and cover this [React tutorial](/blog/react-tutorial-for-beginners/ "React tutorial") and come back.

 For those of us who are comfortable writing React code, let’s dive in.